Olympics 2012: Park and ride schemes for Dorney Lake events

 The councillor, in charge of highways, transport and the environment at the Conservative-run council added: "We can't have hundreds and thousands of cars all over the place so it makes sense to satellite park them and then free shuttle bus them in.

-"But to have this event going on once in your lifetime in your own back garden is an amazing thing."'No confidence'
+"But to have this event going on once in your lifetime in your own back garden is an amazing thing."

 However, Taplow resident Robin White told the BBC that people living around Dorney Lake had not been given enough information about the plans.